EstevahnAguilera/SpaceGame/README.md

 Work in Progress: We plan on further iterating upon our code until signals and timers are added.
 We wanted to focus on the core gameplay before we added signals and timers.

-## What’s Next
+## What's Next
-Here’s what we’re planning to add before the final version:
+Here's what we're planning to add before the final version:
 - Better scoring system, with visible score updates
 - Increasing alien speed as difficulty ramps up
 - Random power-ups to make things more exciting